Media and Entertainment Summit

 NVIDIA's GPU Technology Conference 2014 (GTC) is presenting the second annual summit on the application of GPU technology to broadcast, video and film making.
 GTC brings together leading producers, visual effects artists, post-production professionals, broadcasters, and software developers from around the world.
 It provides a unique chance to discover best practices, network with peers, build business relationships and advance the state of GPU acceleration across the industry.

 Advance Technology and Improve WorkflowsThe media and entertainment industry is pushing computer graphics in many directions at once, and GTC has special tracks for each.

 - Live broadcast graphics and augmented reality

-|Tim Heidmann, Chief Instigator, Serious Intent, will describe his work on AC Liveline, an augmented reality graphics system designed for the Americas Cup.
-This advanced solution overlays graphics on live helicopter video to label boats, show course boundaries, highlight turning marks, measure leads, and show current and wind.|
+|Tim Heidmann, Chief Instigator, Serious Intent, will describe the graphics software behind AC Liveline, an augmented reality system used last summer to make the Americas Cup races understandable and engaging to non-sailors.
+This broadcast application takes live HD video from helicopter cameras and overlays graphics to label boats, measure leads, and show course boundaries, current and wind.|

 |Peter Walsh, Chief Emerging Technology Engineer, ESPN, will describe how ESPN uses GPU video processing to enhance broadcast video with real-time graphics.|

 |Jules Urbach, Founder and CEO, OTOY Inc., will describe how leading Hollywood studios are transforming their production pipeline using OctaneRender, an unbiased, physically-correct GPU-based final frame renderer.|